How to Get Around Niagara Falls with Kids (Stroller-Friendly Tips + WEGO & Incline Guide)

 Planning a family trip to Niagara Falls, Ontario?

-You might be wondering what to expect when you get there and how you’ll get from place to place—especially if you’re traveling with kids and a stroller.
+You might be wondering what to expect when you get there and how you’ll get from place to place, especially if you’re traveling with kids and bringing a stroller.

 This guide covers everything you need to know about getting around Niagara Falls with kids, including stroller-friendly tips, walkability, and how to use local transportation options like the WEGO bus and Incline Railway.

-We visited Niagara Falls with our four boys and only used our car once to drive to the Flying Saucer restaurant which was a few miles from our hotel, the Embassy Suites Fallsview.
+We visited Niagara Falls with our four boys and only used our car once, to drive to the Flying Saucer restaurant a few miles from our hotel, what is now Hyatt Regency Niagara Falls Fallsview (formerly Embassy Suites Fallsview).

 Other than that we either walked or used the Falls Incline Railway and WEGO bus.

-Quick Guide: Getting Around Niagara Falls with Kids
+Quick Guide to Getting Around Niagara Falls with Kids

 Walkability in Niagara Falls with Kids